jaxio/jaxio.github.com/en/jaxio.md

 title: Jaxio is a software editor for development teams
 ---
 ## Jaxio
-Jaxio is a Paris-based company, specialized in Java enterprise development.

-Jaxio edits Celerio, a pragmatic model-driven development tool.
+Jaxio edits Celerio, a pragmatic code generator tool for data oriented application written in Java.

-Jaxio also operates <a href="http://www.springfuse.com/">SpringFuse</a>, the most powerful online code generator.
+Jaxio also operates <a href="http://www.springfuse.com/">SpringFuse</a>, the online version of Celerio.

+We are based in Paris, France but our tool is used from all over the planet.

+You can follow us on twitter @springfuse
 <br/>

 ## Founders